Paul Jones (wrestler): Paul Jones' Army (1982–1989)

 In 1982, Jones became a manager, forming a large stable called Paul Jones' Army.
 Many of Mid-Atlantic Championship Wrestling's top heels were members of Jones' stable at one time, among them The Masked Superstar, Superstar Billy Graham, Ivan Koloff, Rick Rude, Manny Fernandez, Abdullah the Butcher, and The Powers of Pain.
 Jones' character had a "startlingly uncomfortable presence"; at one point, he began wearing khakis and jackboots and cultivated a toothbrush moustache, giving him an appearance reminiscent of Adolf Hitler.
 Jones' villainous behaviour led fans to mock him with chants of "weasel".

 By 1983, Jones had largely retired from in-ring competition due to accumulated back injuries.
-That year, Jones developed a gimmick of wearing tuxedos, and created an angle in which he held a contest in which a large poster of himself dressed in a white tuxedo would be awarded as a prize to the winner.
+That year, Jones developed a gimmick of wearing tuxedos and created an angle in which he held a contest in which a large poster of himself dressed in a white tuxedo would be awarded as a prize to the winner.
 This led to a memorable episode of Mid-Atlantic Championship Wrestling, in which the winner of the poster was revealed to be a young, attractive woman.
 As she walked onto the ringside set to claim her prize, she attempted to embrace Jones with a kiss as her way of thanking him; but Jones backed away quickly and proceeded to berate her violently.
-Rufus R. Jones then came to the lady's rescue, and was attacked by Paul.
+Rufus R. Jones then came to the lady's rescue and was attacked by Paul.
 Paul then shoved the terrified young lady between himself and Rufus to block Rufus' defensive attack.
 This angle led to a brief feud between Paul Jones and Rufus R. Jones.

 In the mid-1980s, Jones began a lengthy (and perhaps his most famous) feud with Jimmy Valiant.
 The feud culminated in a hair versus hair match in November 1986 that was won by Valiant.
 Jones then began wearing a cowboy hat until his hair grew back to conceal his baldness.

-In 1988, The Powers of Pain began feuding with The Road Warriors, with Jones claiming that The Powers of Pain were stronger than their opponents.
+In 1988, The Powers of Pain began feuding with the Road Warriors, with Jones claiming that The Powers of Pain were stronger than their opponents.
 In a memorable angle that aired on NWA World Championship Wrestling, The Powers of Pain faced The Road Warriors in a weightlifting contest with $50,000 on the line.
 The contest ended abruptly when Ivan Koloff blinded Road Warrior Animal using chalk dust, enabling The Powers of Pain to beat down The Road Warriors.

-Jones left Mid-Atlantic Championship Wrestling - which had in the prior year been renamed World Championship Wrestling - in 1989.
+After the Powers of Pain left the NWA for the World Wrestling Federation in the summer of 1988, and with no one to manage, Jones left Mid-Atlantic Championship Wrestling - which had in the prior year been renamed World Championship Wrestling - in 1989.

 Late career (1989–1991)

-Jones spent the final years of his career competing on the independent circuit for promotions including the Pennsylvania-based Tri-State Wrestling Alliance and the North Carolina-based promotion South Atlantic Pro Wrestling.
+Jones spent the final years of his career competing on the independent circuit for promotions including the Pennsylvania-based Tri-State Wrestling Alliance and the North Carolina–based promotion South Atlantic Pro Wrestling.
 In 1990, he briefly held the SAPW Heavyweight Championship.